edneville/please/please.ini.md

 # DATEMATCHES

-Another date type is the `datematch` item, this constrains sections to a regex match against the date string `Day Mon dd HH:MM:SS UTC Year`.
+Another date type is the `datematch` item, this constrains sections to a regex match against the date string `Day dd mon HH:MM:SS UTC Year`.

 You can permit some a group of users to perform some house keeping on a Monday: